WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorBioEnrollment.md

 <br/><br/>
 ## Enrolling a fingerprint - EnrollBegin (0x01)	EnrollCaptureNextSample (0x02)

 - To enroll a fingerprint, platform calls EnrollBegin (0x01).
-Authenticator will flash, signalling user to press their fingerprint.
-Upon success, authenticator returns response including number of remainingSamples to capture.
-Platform then will continue prompting user to capture remaining samples.
-Authenticator subtracts 1 from remiaingSamples each response, until remainingSamples is 0.
+- Upon success, authenticator returns response including number of remainingSamples to capture.
+- Platform then will continue prompting user to capture remaining samples.
+Authenticator subtracts 1 from remainingSamples each response, until remainingSamples is 0.

-> Note: This is a stateful command.
-During enrollBegin(0x03) and EnrollCaptureNextSample(0x03) authenticator must keep a track of which RP is following next by using some sort of state(in active transaction) counter to keep a track of enumerated RPs

 ```